 project management of a third party design

-A case in point was this recent new build where we assisted the clients through the design stage, producing all the interior design features including lighting, flooring, electrics, home network, kitchen and bathroom design, and so on.
-To save money, the clients chose to manage the contractors themselves, with us on call for ongoing support.
-We identified products for them to use and negotiated discounts with our regular suppliers, whilst providing advice on tiles, skirtings, front doors, colours, carpets and a whole host of other features.
+A case in point was this new build where we assisted the clients through the design stage, producing all the interior design features including lighting, flooring, electrics, home network, kitchen and bathroom design, and so on.
+To save money, the clients chose to manage the contractors themselves, having us on call for ongoing support.
+We identified products for them to use and negotiated discounts with our regular suppliers, whilst providing advice on tiles, skirting, front doors, colours, carpets and a whole host of other features.

 house renovation project management